flowr-analysis/flowr/wiki/Interface.md

 The definition of all steps happens in [src/core/steps.ts](https://github.com/Code-Inspect/flowr/blob/main/src/core/steps.ts).
 Investigating the file provides you an overview of the slicing phases, as well as the functions that are called to perform the respective step.
 The [`SteppingSlicer`](https://github.com/Code-Inspect/flowr/blob/main/src/core/stepping-slicer.ts) simply glues them together and passes the results of one step to the next.
-If you are interested in the type magic associated with the stepping slicers output type, refer to [src/core/output.ts](https://github.com/Code-Inspect/flowr/blob/main/src/core/output.ts).

 If you add a new step, make sure to modify all of these locations accordingly.